This Excel tutorial explains how to use the Excel COUNTIFS function with syntax and examples.

 The COUNTIFS function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel COUNTIFS function examples and explore how you would use the COUNTIFS function as a worksheet function in Microsoft Excel:
+Let's look at some Excel COUNTIFS function examples and explore how to use the COUNTIFS function as a worksheet function in Microsoft Excel:

 You can also use a named range in the COUNTIFS function.
 For example, we've created a named range called products that refers to column B in Sheet 1.